|Home|||||Artist Statement|||||Galleries|||||CV|||||Events|||||Guestbook|||||Mailing List|||||Links|||||Contact|

 Donna Brown lives on a lake in the Frontenac Arch Biosphere north of Kingston, Ontario, where she paints in her large studio.

-Recently, she was inspired by the natural world, walking every day in the woods.
-Daily practices of yoga and meditation also greatly contribute to her vision and to the images she made.
-Her works have been described as geological, glacial, celestial, serene, ethereal, powerful and spiritual.
+Recently, she has been inspired by the natural world, walking every day in the woods.
+Daily exercise and meditation also greatly contribute to her vision and to the images she creates.
+Her recent works have been described as geological, glacial, celestial, serene, ethereal, powerful and spiritual.
+Currently, they are becoming more colourful, playful and whimsical.
+Her new emphasis is on creating happiness and joy, as she becomes more joyful herself.
 She hopes all of her works share how she sees both her inner and outer worlds with the viewer - both worlds wonderful and magical places.

 Donna Brown has painted since the 1970s but began her full-time career over 25 years ago when she moved to Kingston.
 Contemporary portraits and oil paints were her favourites at that time.
-Then, for many years, she used acrylic paint, enjoying the product for its speed of drying and flexibility for changes.
-She is now painting on gold leaf paper and rice paper, using Japanese mineral paints, Sumi ink, acrylic, or oil and cold wax, and also acrylic and an iPad Pro.
-She feels extremely fortunate to be able to paint whatever inspires her at the time, using whatever materials seem appropriate
+Then, for many years, she used acrylic paint, enjoying the product for its speed of drying and flexibility for changes. painting on gold leaf paper and rice paper, using Japanese mineral paints, Sumi ink, acrylic, or oil and cold wax and occasional iPad work became a part of her repertoire.
+She feels extremely fortunate to be able to paint whatever inspires her at the present time, using whatever materials seem appropriate

 She finds the variety of artist materials and inﬁnite ways to use them fascinating, which keeps the creative process challenging and interesting.